 In this post, we’ll take a look at unregistered trade marks in the UK, and try to understand what protection is available.
 Let’s dive in.

 An unregistered trade mark is a mark that a business uses to distinguish its goods or services from those of its competitors, but it has not been registered with the UK Intellectual Property Office (UKIPO).
 In the UK, unregistered trade marks are protected under common law, which means that a business can rely on its use and reputation to prevent others from using a similar mark in connection with similar goods or services.

-Unregistered trade marks refer to what we IP lawyers call “passing off”.
-Passing off it is based on in principle that no person has the right to represent their own goods or services as being the goods or services of a third party.
-For example, if you were to use the BRIFFA brand to mislead consumers into thinking that you were us, that would be strange and you would also most likely be passing us off which isn’t allowed by the law.
+Unregistered trade marks in the UK are protected under the common law of passing off.
+Passing off is based on the principle that no person has the right to represent their own goods or services as being the goods or services of a third party.
+For example, if you were to use the BRIFFA brand to mislead consumers into thinking that you were us, that would be strange and we may be able to make a claim for passing off.

-Passing off can get quite complicated very quickly and is full of uncertainties, three uncertainties to be precise:
+However, passing off can quickly become very complicated and it is full of uncertainties – three uncertainties to be precise:

-Once the above elements are made out, the Court has an ability to grant you a number of remedies and you can be entitled to an injunction (to prevent the other party from using the infringing mark, damages to compensate for any losses suffered, or an account of profits made by the other business as a result of using the infringing mark.
+Once the above elements are made out, the Court has the ability to grant you a number of remedies, such as an injunction to stop the other business from using the infringing mark, damages to compensate for any losses suffered, or an account of profits made by the other business as a result of using the infringing mark.

-All of the Briffa lawyers are experts in unregistered trade marks, passing off and intellectual property.
+All of our lawyers are experts in unregistered trade marks, passing off and intellectual property.
 If you want to discuss this more and learn what’s right for your business, why not fill in the form below to request a free consultation?